srid/haskell-template/README.md

 ## Tips

 - Run `nix flake update` to update all flake inputs. nixpkgs is pinned to a specific a rev in `flake.nix`, which you can advance to the latest rev reported in [status.nixos.org](https://status.nixos.org).
+- Run `nix run .#format` to autoformat the project.

 ## Alternatives